 The modules shaded in beige represent those modules that could be established as, or are currently in the process of becoming, common functions across Government.
-There are currently a number of legacy redevelopment projects going on in parallel within AGS under the new title of RR+BEST with portions of some common services already built.
+There are currently a number of Service Alberta legacy redevelopment projects going on in parallel, with portions of some common services already built.
 These project teams are meeting to share strategies and discuss the possibilities for shared common functions between these major systems.
 At this stage, they include: